harperreed/harper.blog/content/post/2020-07-07-streaming-setup.md

 description: My streaming setup
 draft: true
 ---
 For the past 7 or 8 years I have  been traveling around the world speaking at amazing conferences and hanging out with amazing people.
 It was really great.
-However, that has all changed due to Covid-19.
-We now hang out in our houses and chat on zoom, hangsouts, etc. It is.. ok.
+However, that has all changed due to COVID-19.
+We now hang out in our houses and chat on zoom, hangouts, etc. It is... ok.
+But I think it can be better. let me walk you through what i have done.

-I was lucky in that I have been watching covid for awhile and was a bit prepared for the eventuality of all of us pushed to our basements, offices and cubby roomes.
-I was able to repurpose some older kit to make my zoom life a bit more comfortable.

-I found speaking in my zoom room kind of annoying.
-It was flat, bad audio and not great picture.
-I decided to upgrade and make a dedicated "speaking" rig.
-It is way way better quality.
+Like most of the people reading this, I was stuck in my house doing 200 video chat meetings a day.

 I also wrote a bunch of software, hacks, etc.